Practical Experience with Stable Set and Coloring Relaxations

-The results for two-dimensional torus graphs presented in Table~\ref{table_3} show that BOUND 2 consistently provides the tightest upper bounds on $\alpha(G)$ across all six instances, outperforming the GR bound and delivering integer bounds that exactly match $\alpha(G)$ for all evaluated torus graphs.
-Interestingly, BOUND 1 also proves to be highly competitive for torus graphs, often offering bounds that are better or very close to those of GR while requiring significantly less computational effort.
+Finally, the results for two-dimensional torus graphs presented in Table~\ref{table_1} show that BOUND 2 consistently provides the tightest upper bounds on~$\alpha(G)$ across all six instances, outperforming the GR bound and delivering integer bounds that exactly match~$\alpha(G)$ for all evaluated torus graphs.
+Interestingly, BOUND 1 also proves to be highly competitive for torus graphs, often offering bounds that are better or very close to GR ones while requiring significantly less computational effort.

-In~\cite{Gaar2020}, Gaar and Rendl emphasized the high computational demands of calculating upper bounds on the stability numbers of torus graphs, suggesting the need for a specialized SDP solver.
+In~\cite{Gaa:20}, the authors emphasized the high computational demands of calculating upper bounds on the stability numbers of torus graphs, suggesting the need for a specialized SDP solver.
 Our findings indicate that incorporating non-negativity constraints and triangle inequalities into the SDP for the Lovász theta function already improves the precision of these upper bounds while reducing computational time.
 Therefore, any specialized SDP solver developed for these instances should integrate these inequalities to enhance both accuracy and efficiency.